Lifebuoy vs. Dettol: An Old Battle Of Disparagement

 Held:

-1. The Delhi High Court noted that what emerges from the aforesaid narrative is that this is the third suit of the same nature by the plaintiff against the defendant before this Court (Previously also there were two cases filed by the Plaintiff on the same dispute in delhi High Court apart from disputes in Calcutta High Court and before South Africa Authorities).
+1. The Delhi High Court noted that what emerges from the aforesaid narrative is that this is the third suit of the same nature by the plaintiff against the defendant before this Court (Previously also there were two cases filed by the Plaintiff on the same dispute in Delhi High Court apart from disputes in Calcutta High Court and before South Africa Authorities).
 Also, the Court noted that the parties, using their financial prowess, are playing the game of litigation.

 4. Further, the balance of convenience is found to be in favour of the plaintiff and against the defendant since the defendant for the last one and a half years is not even airing the advertisement.

-Therefore the Court held in the favour of the plaintiff and injuncted defendant by restraining him till the decision of the suit from airing the subject advertisements.
+Therefore the Court held in the favour of the plaintiff and injuncted the defendant by restraining him till the decision of the suit from airing the subject advertisements.

 Join us: